manuc66/node-hp-scan-to/protocol_doc/index.md

 ### `GET /WalkupScanToComp/WalkupScanToCompCaps`

 This examines if the further API calls have to use the API WalkupScan or WalkupScanToComp.
-If a HTTP 404 is received, only WalkUpScan can be used.
+If an HTTP 404 is received, only WalkUpScan can be used.
-If a HTTP 200 is received, only WalkUpScanToComp can be used.
+If an HTTP 200 is received, only WalkUpScanToComp can be used.
 In this mode basically in all URLs and XML contents the text 'WalkupScan' has to be replaced with 'WalkupScanToComp'.

 Hint: In the original recording this function was called after 'GET /DevMgmt/DiscoveryTree.xml', but apparently it has to be the first request to choose which request needs to be used next.